qcode-software/qcode-tcl/doc/procs/session_new.md

 Description
 -----------
-Create a new session with an authenticiy token.
+Create a new session with an authenticity token.

 ----------------------------------
 *[Qcode Software Limited] [qcode]*